DS-project-2025-team/ds-project-2025/docs/final_report/parts/communication/internal_messages.typ

 == Internal messages

 In _Initialization_ state, all nodes start as Follower and connect to the message broker.
-At this point there are no APPEND_ENTRY messages in the system.
+At this point there are no APPEND_ENTRIES messages in the system.
 This indicates that there is no Leader in the system.
 Because of that the system enters the _Leader election_ state.
 The election is done using Raft algorithm with random UUIDs as node IDs.